unchaptered/Workflows/.github/ISSUE_TEMPLATE/bugs_dev.md

 ---
-name: Bug report (deploy)
+name: Bug in Dev
-about: Deploy error
+about: Develop Error, in codes.
-title: 'New Bugs is occured in deployment'
+title: 'New Bugs is occured in development'
 labels: 'bug'
 assignees: [ 'unchaptered' ]
 ---